Uizard; a Figma alternative (Uizard vs Figma)

 Because of its sophistication level, iterating in Figma can also be harder.
 Since it takes a lot of time and effort for non-designers to create a pixel-perfect design in Figma, it’s very easy for a creator to get too attached to her work.
 It naturally becomes challenging and frustrating to throw ideas away and iterate.

 Uizard is intentionally and consciously made without too much fine-tuning settings, so it’s easier and quicker to create quick low-fidelity wireframes and throwaway prototypes without getting lost in details.
 This makes Uizard especially suited for rapid prototyping as the tool fosters quick iterations.

 Why Uizard is a great Figma alternative for non-designers

 Figma is a full-featured design tool with a lot to offer for creating pixel-perfect, fully-polished designs.
 It has a steep learning curve and is made to meet the needs and requirements of professional UI designers.

-On the other hand, Uizard’s ease of use makes it the solution of choice for startup founders, executives, product managers, engineering teams, business analysts, marketing teams, and UX professionals who need to quickly and easily design prototypes and demonstrate product ideas.
+On the other hand, Uizard’s ease of use makes it the perfect alternative to Figma for startup founders, executives, product managers, engineering teams, business analysts, marketing teams, and UX professionals who need to quickly and easily design prototypes and demonstrate product ideas.

 As coined by an increasing number of Uizard users, “Uizard is in fact the Figma for non-designers.”

 If the goal is to design a final ready-to-handoff interface for a digital product and you are a UI designer, then Figma is probably the relevant tool.
-If the goal is to design and test an idea quickly and you are not always comfortable using complex software, then Uizard makes the perfect alternative to Figma whilst also being an excellent prototyping tool in its own right!
+If the goal is to design and test an idea quickly and you are not comfortable using complex software, then Uizard makes the perfect alternative to Figma whilst also being an excellent prototyping tool in its own right!